dunanisahil21-creator/HW_Design/README.md

 # Sumcheck Protocol FPGA Accelerator

 Hardware-accelerated zero-knowledge proof prover for the sumcheck protocol, deployed on the **AMD Kria KV260** FPGA platform.
-Built for ECE-9463 (Hardware for ZKPs) at NYU Tandon, Spring 2026.

 ---